stateman92/MSc-SportBuddy-backend/README.md

 #### Push version to Heroku

-- As of 21.04.2022.
-[GitHub connection fails with Heroku](https://status.heroku.com/incidents/2413) (see: "this will prevent you from deploying your apps from GitHub through the dashboard or via automation")
+- ~~As of 21.04.2022.
+[GitHub connection fails with Heroku](https://status.heroku.com/incidents/2413) (see: "this will prevent you from deploying your apps from GitHub through the dashboard or via automation")~~ Solved.

 - Run `heroku login` in the terminal